PhilippeGSK/LSRA/README.md

 - The block execution order is, so far, just the order the blocks are in in the stack-based language.
 It might be a good idea to, for example, sort the blocks by their likeliness to be executed
 - Edges are not weighted
+- Consider doing LSRA iterating through the trees in reverse like LuaJIT does?